 A common practice in real estate, and now an industry requirement, is for a sales consultant to give you an estimated Current Market Appraisal (CMA) of what your house is worth.
 This should use examples of similar properties to yours that have sold recently as well as what is on the market currently.
 The highest appraisal does not translate to the highest sales price, often quite the opposite.
 The most informed appraisal will result in the highest sales price, as it tends to be delivered from the sales consultant with the most significant understanding of the market.

 There isn't one.
 All sales methods have merits and pitfalls.
 You may have personal feelings around this, and your professional sales consultant will recommend which method will best suit your requirements based on many factors.
 For more information on sales methods, click here.

 There are several factors to consider, but it tends to come down to the price someone is willing to pay at any one time.
 The best indicator of value is what similar properties have recently sold for and comparable properties currently on the market.
 Mortgage rates, economic stability and the amount of available property all contribute to the supply and demand price expectation.

 Do I need marketing?

 Absolutely!
-In today’s competitive marketplace standing out from the crowd is essential, and you need the best expertise to maximise your properties value.
-Property Brokers prides itself on its marketing grunt and the result that we can deliver to our clients.
-More information here
+In today's competitive marketplace, standing out from the crowd is essential, and you need the best expertise to maximise your property's value.
+At Property Brokers, we pride ourselves in our extensive marketing grunt and the results we deliver to our clients.
+For more information, click here.

 What if I’ve never bought a house before?

 Ask questions.
-There is a lot of information out there available for first home buyers, but it really can’t replace having someone you trust to ask questions of.
+There is a lot of information available for first home buyers, but it really can't replace having someone you trust to ask questions of.
 Your sales consultant will be only too happy to help walk you through the process.
-Has a starting point check out our “Guide to buying your first home”.
+As a starting point, explore our blog about buying your first home.